lorin/booknotes/The-Advantage.md

 Strategic anchors: provide context for all decision making and help companies avoid temptation to make purely pragmatic and opportunistic decisions that so often end up diminishing company's plan for success

+Strategy amoeba: big amoeba-like shape drawn on a flip chart that is filled in with terms and phrases

+Strategic durability: how often org needs to change its strategic anchors.
+Function of rate of innovation and barriers to entry

 ## Disciplines